UrbsLab/STREAMLINE/docs/source/parameters.md

 * **Description:** indicates the maximum number of top scorign features to retain in the datasets prior to phase 5 modeling (based on the scores of the feature importance estimation algorithms, i.e. Mutual Information and MultiSURF)
 * **Format:** (int or `None`)
 * **Values:** any positive integer > `1` is acceptable
 * **Tips:** we have set the default of this parameter to `2000` primarily to limit the computational burden of modeling.
 Users should use their own judgment in setting this parameter for the dataset/task in hand.
-When set to `None` and [`filter_poor_features'](#filter-poor-features) = `True`, STREAMLINE will automatically remove any feature that scored <= 0 for each feature importance estimation algorithm run.
-When set to an integer such as `2000` and [`filter_poor_features'](#filter-poor-features) = `True`, STREAMLINE will first remove any feature that scored <= `0` for each feature importance estimation algorithm run, then alternate between the sets of feature importance rankings keeping the top scoring (non-redundant) features from each algorithm.
+When set to `None` and [`filter_poor_features`](#filter-poor-features) = `True`, STREAMLINE will automatically remove any feature that scored <= 0 for each feature importance estimation algorithm run.
+When set to an integer such as `2000` and [`filter_poor_features`](#filter-poor-features) = `True`, STREAMLINE will first remove any feature that scored <= `0` for each feature importance estimation algorithm run, then alternate between the sets of feature importance rankings keeping the top scoring (non-redundant) features from each algorithm.

 #### export_scores
 * **Description:** indicates whether or not to export barplots for the feature importance estimation algorithms (Mutual Information and MultiSURF) summarizing average feature importance scores over CV training partitions